tdeheurles/tdeheurles.github.io/_posts/2015-09-11-acting-on-docker-from-inside-docker.md

 Here is a tiny post on how to access your docker daemon from inside a container.

-You probably often see the share of the volune `/var/run/docker.sock`.
+You probably often see the share of the volume `/var/run/docker.sock`.
 It's the way to share your docker to the container.
 Not really hard ^^

 So, for example :